 Key Challenges of a CISO in the Healthcare Industry

 In the healthcare industry, CISOs are facing a lot of unique challenges today.
 The most significant challenge is the need to design a secure environment while not compromising patient care in any way.
 It’s really important for CISOs and information security teams to be cognizant of all that the clinical personnel and researchers are doing every day.
-They also need to understand that our patients come to us because of all the innovative work and miracles that these clinicians and researchers are performing.
+They also need to understand that our patients come to us because of all the innovative work and miracles that they are performing.
 It’s our responsibility to support that mission while maintaining the safety of our patients’ data.
 That’s very challenging and unique in the healthcare information security arena.

 Application of Behavioral Analytics on Insider Threats within Organizations

 The industry, in general, is facing a major challenge due to insider threats.
 Often, these threats are not really malevolent moves that are being made by employees; it isn’t a workforce with malicious intentions.
 One of the challenges is when employees work in an environment for a long period of time, they develop a strong sense of ownership in the data, the research and the designs produced by them.
 When it’s time for those employees to leave, it’s not unusual for them to feel that they deserve to use the data at their will.
 The behavioral analytics platforms today and the application of it, is truly being the emphasis on the insider threat.
 It’s necessary to understand the key pointers or behaviors that the workflow is demonstrating.
 A string of key behaviors combined with each other can most likely give us some proactive insights into a harmful event that could take place later on, whereas we are currently trying to be reactionary after that incident has already taken place.